mleggett25/Election_Analysis/README.md

 print(county_turnout_summary)
 ```

-We find the county that Denver is the county with the largest number of votes.
+We find that Denver is the county with the largest number of votes.

 ### Number of Votes and Percentage of Total Votes for Each Candidate
 To provide a breakdown of the number of votes and percentage of total votes for each candidate, I first created a list for the candidate options and a dictionary for the candidate votes.